+The Wonder And History Of The St. James General Store article looks back at the history of one of Long Island’s most cherished places to visit.
 It’s always a very enjoyable experience to visit a historic building that is close to one hundred and sixty years old, and still standing.
 However, it’s extremely rare and twice as enjoyable to visit a one hundred and sixty year old building that is still functioning as it did one hundred and sixty years ago.
-The St. James General Store located within the Long Island, New York North Shore town of St. James, is the oldest functioning general store in the United States.
-Yes, that’s correct, the oldest original general store still open for business in the entire United States.
+The St. James General Store located on Long Island, New York along the North Shore town of St. James, is the oldest functioning general store in the United States.
+Yes, that’s correct, the oldest original general store that is still open for business in the entire United States.
 That point alone is reason enough to plan a visit to this wonderful historic treasure.
+With westerns making a comeback in the movies and on television, the lure of visiting a store that was open during the 1800s in the United States is even greater.

 Upon stepping into the St. James General Store, one will instantly become transported back into the late 19th century as the wooden floors and counters define a time period no longer represented in modern architecture.
 The interior of the St. James General Store is dimly lit as it was over one hundred years ago.
 As is common in many museums, the lighting is kept to a minimum to preserve the historic treasures.
 The lighting also plays a significant role in recreating the feel of a 19th century general store.